 But the reaction to ‘Splinter’ made me feel different about the older stuff and at that point, I felt as if I was able to look back at that early stuff and actually enjoy the credibility that it has.
 The fact that people think of those albums as being classics and credit them as starting this whole electronic thing; I wrote them so realistically, I should be proud of them.
 I really should but I never had been, but I learnt to be proud of them and approach them with a different attitude because of ‘Splinter’.

-The Electricity Club gives its grateful thanks to GARY NUMAN
+ELECTRICITYCLUB.CO.UK gives its grateful thanks to Gary Numan

 Special thanks to Josh Cooper at 9PR